elastic/kibana/rfcs/text/0009_screenshot_mode_service.md

 }
 ```

-There can be a URL parameter which triggers screenshot mode to be enabled, for easier testing.
+The Reporting headless browser that opens the page can inject custom headers

-This works because the headless browser that opens the page can inject custom
+into the request.
+Teams should be able to test how their app renders when
-headers into the request.
-Teams can test how their app renders when loaded with
+loaded with this header.
+They could use a web debugging proxy, or perhaps the
-this header using a new configuration setting, or a web debugging proxy, or
+new service should support a URL parameter which triggers screenshot mode to be
-some other tool that is TBD.
+enabled, for easier testing.

 # Alternatives